koliseoapi/help/content/call-for-papers/call-for-papers.md

 - **Start and End Date**: The date interval where the call for papers will be open for submissions.
 - **Description**: A short description of the call for papers, using {{< markdown-syntax >}}.
 - **Blind Sessions**: Select this checkbox to hide the presenter name and avatar from the selection committee.
 - **Reimbursable Expenses**: Select this checkbox to ask the presenters if they want to be compensated for travel and lodging expenses.
+Note that only event organizers with ADMIN permissions will be able to see this information.
 - **Recording permission**: Select this box to ask your presenters for permission to record their session.
 If enabled, a recording agreement will be shown to the presenters when they submit their talk proposal.
 - **Feedback Enabled**: If enabled, attendees will be able to rate and comment the sessions in the agenda.